SySS-Research/Lauschgeraet/README.md

 To run a test, execute `./testsetup.sh ; ./lauschgerät.py -ci lg-eth0 -si
 lg-eth1`.
 Now switch into the `ext` namespace with something like `sudo ip netns exec ext bash`.
-Pretend to be the victim by placing requests from this shell, preferably with `curl` or `wget`, but theoretically you can also launch a browser.
+Pretend to be the victim by placing requests from this shell, preferably with `curl` or `wget`, but you can also launch a browser.

 Close all shells living in this new network namespace before you delete it.